DoubleDeuce98/TitleCase/README.md

-Originally a tool to title-case input, as per the name, the project has expanded to making order entry more automated.
+A simple tool to title-case input, the project has expanded to making order entry more automated.

-A solo project by Theron Berg for Columbia Cabinets
-(I should be billing my hours for this...)
+Now also includes a tool to fix phone number formatting for order entry.